-Closely related to clinical and medical negligence, personal injury falls under the broad umbrella of tort law – a legal specialism regarding civil wrongs, as opposed to criminal ones that includes other niches such as product liability and libel.
+Closely related to clinical and medical negligence, personal injury law falls under the broad umbrella of tort law – a legal specialism regarding civil wrongs, as opposed to criminal ones, that includes other niches such as product liability and libel.

 Personal injury law concerns the physical, psychological or emotional injury caused to a claimant and the lawsuit they bring to court against the individual, business or organisation whose negligence resulted in the injury.